jalik/meteor-jalik-ufs/README.md

 UploadFS.importFromURL(url, attr, storeName, callback);
 ```

+**WARNING: File type detection is based on the file name in the URL so if the URL is obfuscated it won't work (http://www.hello.com/images/123456 won't work, http://www.hello.com/images/123456.png will work).**

 **NOTE: since v0.6.8, all imported files have the `originalUrl` attribute, this allows to know where the file comes from and also to do some checks before inserting the file with the `StorePermissions.insert`.**

 ```js